hikeventures/hikeventures.github.io/_posts/reviews/2013-04-06-gear-review-the-north-face-base-camp-duffle.markdown

 layout: post
 ---

 Having used my old 10 EUR bag which I have used the last 2 years, I decided to upgrade the bag I am using for traveling and transporting my outdoor gear.
-After reviewing several options, I went for the North Face Base Camp Duffle L, which was on sale during Easter and here comes a short review.
+After reviewing several options, I went for the North Face Base Camp Duffle L, which was on sale during Easter and here comes a short review. {% include disclaimer.html %}

 <a href="https://www.flickr.com/photos/90204224@N07/8619172577" title="North Face BASE CAMP DUFFEL L"><img src="https://farm9.staticflickr.com/8107/8619172577_20b9cf4901_b.jpg" width="600" alt="North Face BASE CAMP DUFFEL L"></a>
 <!--more-->